Using Storybook and Drupal Together

 Storybook is a tool for creating and managing design systems and while it’s most commonly used with javascript frontends such as React, it can also be used with Twig and Drupal.
 Follow the steps below to get Storybook, Twig, Sass, and Drupal all working together nicely.

-• Make sure you have a reasonably up-to-date version nodejs installed locally.
+- Make sure you have a reasonably up-to-date version of nodejs installed locally.
 We recommend using the nvm tool to manage node versions, but however you usually install node is fine.

 The Drupal Storybook module provides a bridge between Drupal and Storybook, allowing you to use Drupal to render Storybook-ready twig templates: